Estercade/Sign-Up-Form/README.md

 # Sign-Up-Form

-This project was made following the instructions and specifications for The Odin Project Foundations Course calculator project (https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
+This project was made following the instructions and specifications for [The Odin Project Foundations Course sign up form project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).

 ## Description